yury-s/playwright/bidi.md

 - no request.resourceType
 - no extraHTTPHeaders (set in client side interception)

+- no suggestedFileName in browsingContext.downloadWillBegin
+- no way to get the body of the download

+- ProxyConfiguration can only be specified per session

 ## Problems
 - about:blank page is required for firefox to not close even in headless! (use --silent?)